Pterostylis lineata: Taxonomy and naming

-The Blue Mountains leafy greenhood was first formally described in 2006 by David Jones who gave it the name Bunochilus lineatus.
+Blue Mountains leafy greenhood was first formally described in 2006 by David Jones who gave it the name Bunochilus lineatus.
 The description was published in Australian Orchid Research from a specimen collected near Woodford in the Blue Mountains.
 In 2010, Gary Backhouse changed the name to Pterostylis lineata.
 The specific epithet (lineata) is a Latin word meaning "marked with a linear line", referring to the markings on the labellum.

 Distribution and habitat

 Pterostylis lineata grows in moist soil in wet forest from the western side of the Blue Mountains to Lithgow and on the southern part of the Northern Tablelands.